 Creating Content with your Kids

-If you have children at home with you, you may feel you have hardly any time to create content, whether it is a blog post or just a few social media posts.
+If you have children at home with you, this summer, you may feel you have hardly any time to create content, whether it is a blog post or just a few social media posts.
 Have you considered getting them involved with helping you to create content?

 If you have teenagers in the house then you have a ‘goldmine’ of natural content creators and social media pros.
 If you have younger children, then you have expert video advisers!

 *** Before I go any further, please remember the safety of your children and the use of the internet should always be paramount, and only include them in what you feel comfortable and is appropriate to do so ***

 Here are five ideas to help your content creation to be engaging and exciting by getting your kids involved.